 A general plan of activity is mapped out in advance with the union and usually includes:

-All Women unionists are eligible to participate in the Project.
-Your union will have all relevant details.
+All women unionists are eligible to participate in the project.

 Anna Stewart Biography